slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to «pivot» career?

-> *1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.
+> *1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.<br>
-2) find the people that were working for them. top leaders ask for help and give knowledge away. more open source.
+2) find the people that were working for them. top leaders ask for help and give knowledge away. more open source.<br>
 3) take risks to boost your immune system.*

 > *'People pivot to near areas, combining two skills.'*